NeutrinosPlatform/cordova-plugin-mobile-ocr/README.md

-This plugin defines a global `textocr` object, which provides an method that accepts image uri or base64 inputs.
+This plugin defines a global `textocr` object, which provides a method that accepts image uri or base64 inputs.
 If some text was detected in the image, this text will be returned as a string.
 The imageuri or base64 can be send to the plugin using any another plugin like [cordova-plugin-camera](https://github.com/apache/cordova-plugin-camera) or [cordova-plugin-document-scanner](https://github.com/NeutrinosPlatform/cordova-plugin-document-scanner).
 Although the object is attached to the global scoped `window`, it is not available until after the `deviceready` event.

 ```js
 document.addEventListener("deviceready", onDeviceReady, false);